sambeau/laud/README.md

 ## The Plan

 The plan was to scrape all the Audible categories I care about and fill a database with them.
 Next, I wanted to apply a better rating algorithm to them, in the hope of seeing a more representative list of good titles.
-Finally, I want to build a better search app, so I can find my next book without having to use the terrible juddery lists in the Audible iOS app.
+Finally, I wanted to build a better search app, so I can find my next book without having to use the terrible juddery lists in the Audible iOS app.
 I could build a web app, but I mostly have my phone in my hand when I'm looking for a new book to listen to.

 So far, I have done the following: